A Straightforward Guide to VAT for UK Businesses

 - Personal expenses

-- Items without valid VAT invoices
+- Purchases without valid VAT invoices

 Avoiding Common VAT Pitfalls